aptos-labs/aptos-wallet-adapter/CONTRIBUTING.md

 1. `wallet-adapter-core` - the core adapter logic that responsible on the adapter functionality, state and the interaction between the dapp and wallet.
 2. `wallet-adapter-react` - a light react provider that dapps can import and use the adapter.

-You are welcome to add packages (vue-provider/UI frameworks/etc) in this workspace (make sure you are following turbo best pratices on how to do it)
+You are welcome to add packages (vue-provider/UI frameworks/etc) in this workspace (make sure you are following turbo best practices on how to do it)

 ### Develop Locally